Grape juice adds a wonderful sweetness to this Brussels

 The best part?
 This recipe meets the American Heart Association's guidelines for heart-healthy recipes.
 Plus, each serving provides 24 percent of the daily value for cholesterol-helping fiber and 17 percent of the daily value for potassium, a mineral that can help control blood pressure by counteracting the effects of sodium.

 What are you waiting for?
 Go ahead and dig into this delish Brussels sprouts recipe!
 I can't wait to hear what you think.
 If you're looking for other ways to cook with grape juice, here's how to make healthy salad dressing with grape juice.
+And if you simply love the taste of grapes, try adding sweet grapes to oatmeal or Greek yogurt.

 Heat 1/4 cup water in a small saucepan over medium high heat.
 Add onion, and cook until translucent and most of the water is absorbed, 3-4 minutes; stir occasionally.
 Add grape juice, corn starch, and honey to the onions; bring to a boil and stir frequently as mixture thickens, 3-5 minutes.
 Meanwhile, cook Brussels sprouts according to package directions in a medium saucepan, using as little water as possible.
 Once cooked, drain any remaining water (if any) and toss with grape glaze.
 Serve immediately.
 Serves 4.